Duchy of Cornwall Bill [HL]

 Description

-Succession to the Title: The bill changes the succession to the title of Duke of Cornwall, granting it to the monarch's eldest living child (regardless of gender), rather than only the eldest son.
+- Succession to the Duchy: Alters the succession to the title of Duke of Cornwall, allowing the eldest child of the monarch (regardless of gender) to inherit the title.

-Exemptions and Immunities: The bill removes several exemptions and immunities previously enjoyed by the Duchy, specifically those relating to leasehold reform in the Leasehold Reform Act 1967 and the Leasehold Reform, Housing and Urban Development Act 1993.
+- Exemptions and Immunities: Removes several exemptions and immunities previously enjoyed by the Duchy under the Leasehold Reform Act 1967 and the Leasehold Reform, Housing and Urban Development Act 1993.

-Land Purchase Powers: The Duchy's power to purchase land is extended from England to the whole of the United Kingdom.
+- Land Purchase Powers: Extends the Duchy's power to purchase land to the whole of the United Kingdom.

 Government Spending

 The bill is expected to increase government revenue through the taxation of the Duchy of Cornwall's income and capital gains.
-Precise figures are unavailable from the provided text.
+Specific figures are not provided in the bill itself.

 Groups Affected